cloud-hero/api-docs/index.html.md

 ]
 ```

-To query your application, send a GET requst to `/applications`
+To query your applications, send a GET requst to `/applications`

 <aside class="success">
 Remember — a happy kitten is an authenticated kitten!